levitation-opensource/AsyncToSyncCodeRoundtripSynchroniserForCSharp/README.md

 ## Async to sync code roundtrip synchroniser for C#
-Automatically and in realtime converts async C# code in one folder to synchronous C# code in another folder for easier and faster debugging purposes.
+Automatically and in realtime converts asynchronous C# code in one folder to synchronous C# code in another folder for easier and faster debugging purposes.

-You can also write your code in synchronous format and it will be automatically converted to async code in the background.
+You can also write your code in synchronous C# format and it will be automatically converted to asynchronous C# code in the background.

 ### Installation